MenuFLIXANO

 Rita, Sue and Bob Too (1987)

-Rita and Sue are two teenagers living on a run-down council estate in Bradford, who both share a job babysitting for Bob and Michelle's children.
-Whilst giving them a lift home one night, Bob decides to take Rita and Sue up to a deserted, country-side lan ...
+On a run-down Bradford council estate, teenagers Rita and Sue both share a job babysitting for Bob and Michelle's children.
+On the way home one night, Bob takes Rita and Sue up to a deserted, countryside landscape.
+Knowing what he has in mind, the girls ar ...

 Watch Now